11 Common project management challenges and solutions

 • Make realistic assumptions about resource availability and deadlines to achieve quality results.
 As there is no 100% anti-scope-creep solution documenting what is happening and communicating challenges to stakeholders, team, and management in advance might help.

 A team’s success primarily depends on its members’ knowledge, abilities, and competency.
-When team members lack the knowledge or training to carry out their assigned jobs efficiently, it might undermine the team’s overall progress.
+When team members lack the expertise or training to do their assigned jobs efficiently, it might undermine their overall progress and create many project management challenges.

-But most of the time, the team members are assigned tasks on their availability, not for their expertise in many projects.
+However, most of the time, the team members are assigned tasks based on availability, instead of expertise in many projects.

 Some projects are challenging or demand a certain level of knowledge and expertise, so it is up to you to decide whether team members need to be trained or to add someone with the required skills.